maher-naija-pro/jobbooster-2025/features/authentication/README.md

 # Authentication Feature

 **Key Feature**: Users can access the main application page without registration or login.
-Authentication is only required when users attempt to use CV analysis features (all other features don't need authentication), at which point a popup modal prompts them to register or login.
+Authentication is only required when users attempt to use CV analysis features.
+Users can use email generation and cover letter generation features without authentication.
+When authentication is required, a popup modal prompts them to register or login.

 ## Modern Supabase Authentication Implementation